Professor of Critical Care Nursing

 School/Division:Health and Social Care / Adult Nursing and Midwifery

-Dr Suzanne Bench is an Associate Professor in the Department of Adult Nursing, School of Health and Social Care.
+Dr Suzanne Bench is a Professor of Critical Care Nursing in the Department of Adult Nursing, School of Health and Social Care.
 She specialises in critical care nursing and her research interests are in the psychological recovery of patients and their families after critical illness; the subject of her PhD, post-doctoral work and publications.

 Prior to commencing her current post, Dr Bench worked as a Lecturer in the Florence Nightingale Faculty of Nursing and Midwifery at King’s College London for 20 years.
 During this time, she undertook a postdoctoral fellowship in improvement science, focusing on how best to involve former critically ill patients in quality improvement and research activities.